 The number of sources (originally between $n = 90^2$ up to $n = 240^2$) had almost no effect on the reconstructions.
-We further studied reconstructions with smaller number of sources $(n = 10^2, 11^2, \dots 15^2, 20^2, 30^2, 45^2, 60^2, 75^2)$ and we found that the reconstructions only break for very sparse bases (such as $n = 10^2$); taking $n = 20^2$ yields errors only slightly higher than the optimal values of n.
-The reason that the method does not work for very small n (especially when used together with small n) is that the character of the cross-kernel functions changes dramatically: for larger n they are 'smooth' functions with a single maximum, whereas for small n the kernels have multiple maxima located at the observation points and are therefore unable to reproduce smooth CSD distributions faithfully.
-Our recommendation is that n should be such that the basis sources are denser than the observation points (for example $n = 20^2$ for 8 by 8 grid).
+We further studied reconstructions with a smaller number of sources ($n = 10^2, 11^2, ...
+15^2, 20^2,$ $30^2, 45^2, 60^2, 75^2$), and we found that the reconstructions break only for very sparse bases (such as $n = 10^2$); taking $n = 20^2$ yields errors only slightly higher than the optimal values of n.
+The reason that the method does not work for very small n (especially when used together with small R) is that the character of the cross-kernel functions changes dramatically.
+For larger n, they are smooth functions with a single maximum, whereas for small n, the kernels have multiple maxima located at the observation points and are therefore unable to reproduce smooth CSD distributions faithfully.
+Our recommendation is that n should be such that the basis sources are denser than the observation points (e.g., $n = 20^2$ for 8 by 8 grid).

-3.2 kCSD on irregular grids
+3.2 kCSD on Irregular Grids.
 One of the strengths of the kCSD method is that it can be easily applied to any configuration of the recording points.
-As an example let us consider an electrode array used by Wirth & Lüscher (2004), see Fig. 3.
-The contacts of the array do not form a regular, rectangular grid similar to the ones used in Section 3.1 (although locally they form a square lattice).
-While it would be possible to apply some form of inverse CSD (or even numerical second derivative), the kCSD method is the most natural method to use in this case.
-Figure 3 presents the test sources used in this case ('small sources' dataset described in Section 3.1), the potentials resulting from the sources and the reconstructed CSD.
-Note that this reconstruction is better than the reconstructions obtained in Section 3.1 because the inter-electrode distance, $140\mu m$, is smaller here.
+As an example, we consider an electrode array that Wirth and Lüscher (2004), used (see Figure 3).
+The contacts of the array do not form a regular, rectangular grid similar to the ones used in section 3.1 (although locally, they form a square lattice).
+It would be possible to apply some form of inverse CSD (or even numerical second derivative), but the kCSD method is the most natural method to use in this case.
+Figure 3 presents the test sources used in this case (the small sources data set described in section 3.1), the potentials resulting from the sources and the reconstructed CSD.
+Note that this reconstruction is better than the reconstructions obtained in section 3.1 because the interelectrode distance, 140 μ m, is smaller here.

 Figure 3: CSD reconstruction on an irregular grid of electrodes (circles).
-A) The model CSD.
-B) The estimated potentials.
-C) CSD reconstructed from potential values at the grid using kCSD method.
+(A) The model CSD.
+(B) The estimated potentials.
+(C) CSD reconstructed from potential values at the grid using kCSD method.

-In fact, it is equally easy to apply the kCSD method to regular and irregular grids, which is not the case for other CSD methods such as spline iCSD introduced previously.
-To demonstrate the strength of this new approach we consider electrodes placed randomly.
-Such irregular placement could occur in real experiments, for example, when many electrodes are positioned independently to record spiking activity and then also the LFP signal is recorded.
-For the two test datasets defined in Section 3.1 we chose randomly a set of electrodes placed within the area $(x,y) \in [0,1.4] \times [0,1.4]^2$ and calculated the reconstruction error e (example reconstructions shown in Figure 4).
-For each number of electrodes we repeated this procedure 50 times to obtain error bars on e.
+In fact, it is equally easy to apply the kCSD method to regular and irregular grids, which is not the case for other CSD methods such as spline iCSD.
+To demonstrate the strength of this new approach, we consider electrodes placed randomly.
+Such irregular placement could occur in real experiments, for example, when many electrodes are positioned independently to record spiking activity and then the LFP signal is recorded.
+For the two test data sets defined in section 3.1, we chose randomly a set of electrodes placed within the area $(x, y) \in [0, 1.4] \times [0, 1.4]$ and calculated the reconstruction error e (example reconstructions are shown in Figure 4).2 For each number of electrodes, we repeated this procedure 50 times to obtain error bars on e.
 The results are presented in Figure 5.
-For 'large sources' the CSD can be reconstructed quite faithfully from as little as 16 electrodes.
-Because
+For large sources, the CSD can be reconstructed quite faithfully from as few as 16 electrodes.
+Because of the small spatial extent of small sources, the errors are large (~40%) even for 64 electrodes.